Posted on 13 May 2020, updated on 21 December 2023.

 Check if it is all good and then you can accept by writing “yes”.

-After the complete creation, you can go to your AWS account to see your resources:
+After the complete creation, you can go to your Amazon Web Services account to see your resources:

 You can also work with your EKS cluster with AWS CLI by using the command “

 aws eks update-kubeconfig --name <eks_cluster_name>”.
 This command constructs a configuration with prepopulated server and certificate authority data values for the cluster you specified.

 If you want to destroy your resources with Terraform, you just have to run this command:

 Terraform will show you every resource it will destroy and if you agree you can accept by writing “yes”.